-Northern Illinois University, in cooperation with our Partners and Professional Development Districts, believes that an essential component of our programs’ objective for a richer and fuller experiential educator program involves the deep integration of both university and schools and faculty and candidates in providing quality education for P-12 students.
+Northern Illinois University believes that an essential component of our teacher licensure programs' objective for a richer and fuller experiential educator program involves the deep integration of all parties -- from university faculty to P-12 students -- in order to provide a quality education.
 The purpose of a partnership relationship is to improve the clinical preparation of beginning teachers, enhance educator professional development, and utilize practice-based research to improve instruction.

 Each partnership begins with an agreement that is designated between the university and school districts for the purpose of enhancing teacher preparation through field-based sites for teacher candidates, both clinical and student teaching.
 In addition, partnerships engage in exchange of ideas and opportunities for professional development.
 Partnership districts can advance their relationship into a Professional Development School District.

 This mission is: To prepare and develop high quality teacher leaders and improve student learning through the shared commitment to a culture characterized by engagement in reciprocal professional development and intentional collaboration across the across the school, university, and community.

 We have four major goals for our school-university cooperation, which are the foundation for all experiences that take place under the aegis of the partnerships.

 We believe that a PDS site is one in which:

 At NIU, we embrace the PDS standards of two national organizations, the National Association of Professional Development Schools (NAPDS) and the National Council for the Accreditation of Teacher Education (NCATE).
 To that end, we believe that a PDS is not only a model of excellence but also a model that will ensure the future success of our programs.